Computer model locks in Cowboys vs. Giants picks, score prediction

-Cowboys vs. Giants: Where to watch NFL Week 18, odds, score prediction, sportsbook promos, SGP picks
+Cowboys vs. Giants: Where to watch NFL Week 18, betting odds, score prediction, sportsbook promos, SGP picks

 How to bet Dallas Cowboys vs. New York Giants in NFL Week 18 action

 Kickoff from MetLife Stadium in East Rutherford, N.J., is set for 1 p.m.
 ET.
-The Cowboys are 3.5-point favorites in the latest Cowboys vs. Giants odds, and the total comes in at 51.5.
+The Cowboys are 3.5-point favorites in the latest Cowboys vs. Giants odds, and the total comes in at 49.5.
+The Cowboys are -163 money line favorites (risk $163 to win $100), while the Giants are +137 underdogs.
 Before making any Giants vs. Cowboys picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Cowboys vs. Giants on Sunday